mothership-ec/cog-mothership-commerce/readme.md

 These adjustments hold a unit, stock location and the change in stock level (the difference and not the new value).
 Every stock movement can have any amount of stock adjustments in any unit and stock location.

+### Movements and Partial Movements
+When loading movements using `Product\Stock\Movement\Loader`, Movements can either have all adjustments(for example when you load a movement by ID) or just a selection of adjustments which matches a certain criteria (for example when loading all movements and adjustments for a certain unit).
+The movements which have all their adjustments set, are instances of `Product\Stock\Movement\Movement`, whereas the other ones are `Product\Stock\Movement\PartialMovement`s, which allows to differenciate the two (e.g. when debugging).
+Partial movement extends movement and does not add any additional functionality, there is no difference between the two classes other than the name.

 ### The Stock Manager
 `Product\Stock\StockManager` is a service providing an interface to adjust stock levels.
 It is responsible for both - saving stock movements and updating the actual stock level in the database on an transactional basis.